 - Hello message-These messages are kept alive messages which are exchanged between two devices operating EIGRP.
 These messages are used for neighbour discovery/recovery, if there is any device operating EIGRP or if any device(operating EIGRP) coming up again.

-These messages are used as acknowledgment when unicast.
-A hello with no data is used as the acknowledgment.
+These messages are used as acknowledgement when unicast.
+A hello with no data is used as the acknowledgement.

 - NULL update-It is used to calculate SRTT(Smooth Round Trip Timer) and RTO(Retransmission Time Out).

-SRTT: The time is taken by a packet to reach the neighboring router and the acknowledgment of the packet to reach the local router.
+SRTT: The time is taken by a packet to reach the neighboring router and the acknowledgement of the packet to reach the local router.

 RTO: If a multicast fails then unicast is being sent to that router.
-RTO is the time for which the local router waits for an acknowledgment of the packet.
+RTO is the time for which the local router waits for an acknowledgement of the packet.